davidegat/ESP32-4848S040-Fun/SquaredCoso/README.md

 - **Air quality**: polled from Open-Meteo AQI every 30 minutes with graceful fallback.
 - **ICS calendar**: downloaded at boot and then hourly; past events are filtered automatically.
 - **Countdowns**: updated locally every second; when an event expires the UI shows a highlighted message.
-- **Transport**: queries `transport.opendata.ch` two minutes before the current journey expires.
+- **News**: pulls the configured RSS feed (BBC by default) on each full refresh.
-- **Quotes & rates**: refreshed every hour to respect API rate limits.
+- **Quotes & rates**: Quote of the Day from OpenAI (when configured) or ZenQuotes plus BTC→fiat conversion refreshed hourly.
 - **Temperature chart**: Open-Meteo daily means recalculated on every refresh cycle.
 - **Daylight**: sunrise/sunset from Sunrise-Sunset fetched alongside the periodic data refresh.
-- **CHF FX**: EUR/USD/GBP/JPY rates from Frankfurter on each full refresh.
+- **FX**: EUR/USD/GBP/JPY/CAD/CNY/INR rates from Frankfurter on each full refresh.

 ## Advanced customization
 - Tweak colors, fonts, and layout via the `PALETTE_*` constants and drawing functions in the `.ino` file.